schmittjoaopedro/email-testing/README.md

 ![Architecture](assets/EmailTesting.png)

+Solution highlights:

+- This solution sets a subdomain to receive emails `email-testing.mycompany.com`, this allows to isolate test emails and does not affect your main domain `mycompany.com` used for production emails.
+- This solution receives any email sent to any user at `email-testing.mycompany.com` and stores it in an S3 bucket.
+So you have total flexibility to set any emails for your tests, e.g.: `user1@email-testing.mycompany.com`, `user2@email-testing.mycompany.com`, etc...
+- This solution uses Lambda and API Gateway to be fully serverless, so you don't have to worry about scaling or maintaining servers.
+- The S3 bucket is configured to expire email files after 1 day to save on costs and maintain the lambda performant.
+- The code is implemented to keep pooling the bucket until the email is received or the request times out after 25 seconds.
+Therefore, both Lambda and API Gateway are aligned to this timeout limit.
+- The lambda is implemented in GoLang, if you are building this project from your local machine make sure you have Docker installed and running.
+This is necessary to build the Go binary for Linux from MacOS or Windows.

+## The implementation

+You can see all the implementation details in the following repository: https://github.com/schmittjoaopedro/email-testing

-## Running the project
+### Running the project

 The lambda function was developed in Go and to compile it this project is using Docker.
 This is so because for MacOS and Windows users the go binary has to be generated for linux compatible images, so it can run in lambda linux.
 Make sure you have Docker installed and running on your machine.

 Terraform apply it might fail in the middle of the process because it takes some time to verify the ACM certificate.
 If that happens, wait a minute, and then run the command again.

 ```shell
 # Check docker is running